How to Trade Cryptocurrency for Beginners

 - Ethereum: A type of Cryptocurrency

-- Exchanges: Websites that facilitate buying and selling cryptocurrency.
+- Exchanges: Fintechs that facilitate buying and selling cryptocurrency like Bittrex or KuCoin.

 - Bots: Software programs that support the trading of cryptocurrency by providing targeted information and details that facilitate the trading process.